DarkmatterVale/JARVIS/README.md

 All of the code in this project, unless specifically otherwise stated, is licensed under MIT License.

 All code is Copyright (c) 2015 Vale Tolpegin & Matthew Nguyen.
+All rights reserved.

 Please check the LICENSE file for further information about the licensing of this code.